dimitropoulos/typeslayer/FAQ.md

 >
 > the point of a tool like this is to diagnose performance problems... _and it's perfectly possible your project doesn't have any!_ but if there _are_ problems, those problems can come from anywhere in your total build.
 >
->so, if you find yourself thinking "but I just want to look at _my types_ not all any of the 3rd party types": consider that when building and/or typechecking your project there literally is no such thing as "3rd party". if you pull in a dependency that has problems.. _now it's your problem, too_. try to think about things holistically.
+> so, if you find yourself thinking "but I just want to look at _my types_ not all any of the 3rd party types": consider that when building and/or typechecking your project there literally is no such thing as "3rd party". if you pull in a dependency that has problems.. _now it's your problem, too_. try to think about things holistically.

-___
+---

 in the context of diagnosing performance problems wanting to filter by "your code" is definitely wrongthink.